-4 points per %: free range (minimum 5% at gold)
+4 points per %: higher welfare (minimum 5% at gold)

-4 points per %: higher welfare (minimum 5% at gold) You can pick up points here by using:
+You can pick up points here by using:

-- " free range poultry - " free range, outdoor-reared and outdoor-bred pig meat - " organic poultry meat, organic eggs or organic pig meat (for which you will collect double points: for organic and for free range meat) - " RSPCA Assured pork or poultry these systems must also be farm assured, which is a bronze requirement (standard 1.4).
-All meat and meat products must be farm assured, including meat from free range, outdoorreared and outdoor bred pigs.
+- " free range poultry\ - " free range\, outdoor-reared\ and outdoor-bred\ pig meat - " organic poultry meat, organic eggs or organic pig meat (for which you will collect double points: for organic and for free range meat) - " RSPCA Assured pork or poultry

+\these systems must also be farm assured, which is a bronze requirement (standard 1.4).
+All meat and meat products must be farm assured, including meat from free range, outdoor-reared and outdoor bred pigs.